bio-portfolio/bio-portfolio.github.io/README.md

 ## 📋 About

-This repository hosts a GitHub Pages site that serves as a professional portfolio and research hub.
+This repository hosts a GitHub Pages site.
 The site includes:

-- Research interests and publications
-- Professional experience and education
+- Open-Sourced longevity protocol
 - Projects and technical work
 - Contact information